pkunwu/Stock_index/README.md

 3. Lowest/median/highest twap and twap momentum within a 3 seconds time window.
 4. Lowest/median/highest vwap and vwap momentum within a 3 seconds time window.
 Unfortunately, I do not have time to complete my 3 steps.
 I will only present my result of the Lasso model.
 The dependent variable of the Lasso model is the arbitrage index, and the independent variables are the other features I mentioned above.
-The result does not look well.Then I tried to normalized the X and again the model does not look well.
+The result does not look well.
+Then I tried to normalized the X and again the model does not look well.
 The reason of this poor performance of the model is due to:
 1.	the predictive features X are not suitable to predict the arbitrage index.
 If I had more time, I would find more features.
 2.	the arbitrage index of this sample set is sparse.
 If I had more time, I would form two groups of the same size, one with samples of high arbitrage indices, the other with samples of low arbitrage indices.
 Then use principal component analysis or clustering methods to find the useful features.